billkeefe37/billkeefe37/README.md

 billkeefe37/billkeefe37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+**remote_remove_user_profile**
+The remote_remove_user_profile script is designed to remove user profiles of off-boarded users or user profile that are no longer needed.
+The intended purpose is to use this script to clear harddrive space on shared PC and avoid distrurbing an end user while the PC is in use.